spunkygames/sprunki-game/README.md

 # Sprunki Game

 Sprunki Game is a fun and engaging online game.
 Explore the exciting world of Sprunki and discover unique challenges and creative possibilities.
-Play [Sprunki Game](https://spunkygame.substack.com/sprunki)
+Play [Sprunki Game substack](https://spunkygame.substack.com/sprunki)

 ---